apecloud/kubeblocks/docs/user_docs/kubeblocks-for-kafka/cluster-management/scale.md

 :::note

-Vertical scaling does not synchronize parameters related to CPU and memory and it is required to manually call the opsRequest of configuration to change parameters accordingly.
+Vertical scaling does not synchronize parameters related to CPU and memory and it is required to manually call the OpsRequest of configuration to change parameters accordingly.
 Refer to [Configuration](./../configuration/configuration.md) for instructions.

 :::